 Savvy Counsel And Customized Solutions in Denver

-Our attorneys will sit down with you and discuss your needs and goals for the outcome of your divorce.
+Our specialized Denver family law attorneys will sit down with you and discuss your needs and goals for the outcome of your divorce.
 We will protect your important assets and find places you can compromise with your spouse.
 Every case is prepared for court because it is impossible to predict which cases might end up in court.
 Nevertheless, we find that negotiation is frequently the most productive way to resolve your case, and when we are thoroughly prepared, we can approach negotiations from the best possible position.

 You have a few options regarding how we conduct your case.
 We offer a collaborative approach, in which you and your spouse and your respective attorneys agree to work together to come to a settlement without the need for litigation.
 We also use mediation or arbitration, where appropriate, to resolve potential sticking points.

 We have extensive experience in handling contested divorces, where one spouse will not engage in good faith or a couple is unable to agree on major issues.
 We are aggressive litigators and will fight to get you a fair resolution.

 If you are considering a divorce in the state of Colorado, there are some basic requirements that you must meet in order to file.

 To file for divorce in Colorado, one of the spouses must have been a resident of the state for 91 days prior to filing the Petition for Dissolution of Marriage.
 This means that the person filing must have lived in Colorado for at least 91 days before they can even start the divorce process.